 Higher and foundation tiers

-An energy level diagram will show the energy changes that take place during a chemical reaction and will immediately show if the reaction is exothermic or endothermic.
-As an example consider the reaction between hydrogen and oxygen to make hydrogen oxide (water), equations for this reaction are shown below:
+An energy level diagram will show you the energy changes that take place during a chemical reaction and will immediately show if the reaction is an exothermic or endothermic one.
+As an example consider the reaction between hydrogen and oxygen to make water (hydrogen oxide), equations for this reaction are shown below:

 In this combustion reaction two molecules/moles of hydrogen react with one molecule/mole